apache/openwhisk/docs/actions.md

     completion(result, nil)
 }
 ```
-In this example the Swift action consume a Codable and produce a Codable type.
+In this example the Swift action consumes a Codable and produces a Codable type.

 You can create a OpenWhisk action called `helloSwift` from this function as